-Your Union takes its role as a champion for equality very seriously, everything that we do as a Union is bound by our Equal Opportunities policy and we are accredited as a Zero Tolerance Union actively challenging sexual harassment within our society.
+Your Union takes its role as a champion for equality very seriously.
+Everything that we do as a Union is bound by our Equal, Diversity and Inclusion policy and we are accredited as a Zero Tolerance Union actively challenging sexual harassment within our society.
+We are also accredited by the National Centre for Diversity as Investors in Diversity - this award coming following feedback from the student body.

 Below you'll find some information on the ways we work to champion E,D & I at Stirling.
 If you have any suggestions or feedback, we'd love to know.
 Please email us at email@example.com or drop one of our Union Officers a message.